spacetimeengineer/spacetimeengine/README.md

 What does it do?
 ================

-Currently, for a given metric solution of the form:
+Currently, as seen in example.py, for a given metric solution of the form:

-    schwarzschild_spacetime = Matrix([
+    >> schwarzschild_spacetime = Matrix([
                                          [ ((1 - 2 * G * M) / ( x0 * c**2 )), 0, 0, 0 ],
                                          [ 0, - ((1 - 2 * G * M) / ( x0 * c**2 ))**(-1), 0, 0 ],
                                          [ 0, 0, - x1**2, 0 ],